jimurrito/PSTest/README.md

 }
 ```

+> **Note**
+> These attribute calls will fail without using the `using` macro in powershell.
+> `using module PSTest` is the easiest way to import the classes into your current powershell session.
+This needs to be put at the very top of your script or module.

 Each instance of this attribute, is it's own isolated tested. **This means multiple declarations of the attribute, for multiple tests of the same function, are encouraged**.
 Here is an example of doing the second declaration.

 ```Powershell